Singapore Tax Calculator (2026)

 How much income tax do I pay in Singapore if I earn SGD 50,000 per year?

-What is CPF and how much do I contribute as an employee?
+What is CPF and how much does it reduce my take-home pay?

 Compare Singapore with other countries